-This guide is intended to provide a comprehensive overview on internet acquiring for merchants, defining the term, explaining the role of merchant acquirers in the payments process, and offering a checklist of things to consider when searching for the right acquiring service provider.
+This guide is intended to provide a comprehensive overview on the role of merchant acquirers in the payments process, offering a checklist of things to consider when searching for the right service provider.

 Additionally, we are providing an overview of different models of the payment process and explaining the role and the difference between various entities involved.

-After reading this article you will be able to find the answer to the crucial question - who should you choose as a merchant acquiring service provider for your business?
-While there’s no quick answer, as different options have their advantages, it is important to explain the difference so you could choose the best possible fit for your business.
+After reading this post you will be able to find the answer to the crucial question - who should you choose as a merchant acquiring service provider for your business?
+While there’s no quick answer, as different options have their advantages, it is important to highlight the difference so you could choose the best possible fit for your business.

 But first, let’s start with the basics.